KarelTestSpecial/youtube-playlist-collector/privacy-policy-1.2.md

 ## 5. Contact Us

-If you have any questions about this Privacy Policy, please open an issue on our GitHub page or contact us at: [Jouw E-mailadres of Link naar GitHub Issues]
+If you have any questions about this Privacy Policy, please open an issue on our GitHub page: https://github.com/KarelTestSpecial/youtube-playlist-collector/issues